 The seven other people injured include adults and juveniles from across Virginia and one from Georgia.
 Police did not release their names.
 All were taken to local hospitals with injuries ranging from non-life-threatening to serious; police said all are expected to survive.

 The investigation remains ongoing.
-Police are asking anyone with information or video from the scene to contact the Virginia Beach Police Department or submit tips anonymously through Crime Solvers.
+Police are urging for anyone with information or video from the scene to contact the Virginia Beach Police Department or submit tips anonymously through Crime Solvers.